apple/HomeKitADK/README.md

 If docker doesn't find "dev-test/raspiadk-base", run the sdcard setup and make sure to do the docker import at the end of the script.

 #### Install
+After building, run this to install the build products to your RaspPi. (`-n` is for the hostname of your RaspPi and `-p` is the SSH password; both of these were chosen during the initial `raspi_sdcard_setup.sh` install).
 ```sh
 ./Tools/install.sh \
     -d raspi \